Eucalyptus Essential Oil

 Due to its antibacterial properties, Eucalyptus oil can be used to fight the germs that cause bad breath.
 You will find Eucalyptus oil is an active ingredient in some mouthwashes and toothpaste.

-Relieves Muscle Pain
+Relieve Muscle Pain

 Eucalyptus oil has analgesic and anti-inflammatory properties which influence both the central and peripheral nervous system.
 Add Eucalyptus to a carrier oil and massage on affected areas for best results.